 Mexican Slang Books

-Want to speak Mexican slang?
-Slang in Mexico does constantly change, like slang in any country, but Mexican Slang 101 by Elizabeth Reid and Cabo Bob (Linton Robinson) will give you learn enough basic Mexican slang to get you into trouble, or to increase your fluency in the Spanish language in Mexico.
-Yes, you will learn the dirty words in Mexican slang and a bit of the Spanish language as spoken in Mexico.
+To learn to speak Mexican slang, this e-book will help.
+Slang in Mexico does constantly change, like slang in any country, but Mexican Slang 101 by Cabo Bob (Linton Robinson) (available only as an e-book now) will give you learn enough basic Mexican slang to get you into trouble, or to increase your fluency in the Spanish language in Mexico.
+Yes, you will learn the dirty words in Mexican slang and a bit of the Spanish language as spoken in Mexico - not Spain or Puerto Rico as some books have..

 Cabo Bob (Linton Robinson) is a good Mexico writer who has really led a wasted life, probably hanging out in pool halls (and worse!), if his book, Mexican Slang 101 is any indication.
 If you'd like to have the benefit of his experience without having to consort with the lower elements of society, you really should buy Mexican Slang 101!
 Cabo Bob (Linton Robinson) translates from English to Spanish and Spanish to English.

-Here are some examples of the Mexican slang in the book, Mexican Slang 101.
+Here are some examples of the Mexican slang in the book:

 LA ONDA -- A constellation of sixties hippie expressions which are still quite current.
 This is the standard hip youth greeting, as ubiquitous as "What's happening?"